-Changes from version 1 Where Golden rules for operating at level 2 Section 1 PPE no longer required, 2 hour time limit inside removed Section 5 -physical distancing Risk disclosure information Section 6 - clients Identifying risk Section 2
+Changes from version 1 Where Golden rules for operating at level 2 Section 1

+PPE no longer required, 2 hour time limit inside removed Section 5 -physical distancing Risk disclosure information Section 6 - clients Identifying risk Section 2

-Tourism Industry Aotearoa (TIA) has worked with tourism activity operators, the Ministry of Business, Innovation and Employment, and WorkSafe to create this minimum standard to support tourism activity operators to manage the COVID-19 risk during Alert Level 2.
+Tourism Industry Aotearoa (TIA) has worked with tourism activity operators and government agencies to create and review this minimum standard to support tourism activity operators to manage the COVID-19 risk during Alert Level 2.
 It sets out the minimum requirements for the development of a COVID-19 safety plan.
 All operators who intend to be open for business in Alert Level 2, or have staff on-site, must prepare their plans in accordance with this minimum standard.

 Tourism activities include a broad range of commercially provided experiences.
-Many of these activities are regulated under the Adventure Activity Regulations (AAR), Civil Aviation Authority (CAA), Maritime New Zealand (MNZ) or hold

-Amusement Device Licenses (ADLs).
+Many of these activities are regulated under the Adventure Activity Regulations (AAR), Civil Aviation Authority (CAA), Maritime New Zealand (MNZ) or hold Amusement Device Licenses (ADLs).
 Examples of these include heli-skiing, sea kayaking, river kayaking, ziplining, scenic flights, rock climbing, hiking, quad biking, jet boating, rafting, fishing, hunting, mountaineering, bungy jumping, cycle touring, horse riding, diving, and canyoning.
 Commercial ski fields have unique circumstances of operational context and scale so have their own guidance.
-We are currently working on guidance for overnight trips and will update this document as soon as that is done.